-Applications will be accepted after October 1st of the admission year.
-Submission by February 1st is required for KWU pre-nursing students, and priority consideration for transfer students.
-Transfer students may submit applications up to August 1st, pending cohort space availability and providing all requirements are met.
+Applications will be accepted after January 1st of the admission year.
+Submission by March 15th is required for KWU prenursing students and April 15th is required for transfer students for fall admission of the same year.
 Applicants will be interviewed by the Nursing Admission and Progression Committee either in person or via video call.
 Applicants are notified of application status after determination is made by the Nursing Admission and Progression Committee.